What are my options when the mortgage payment deferral ends?

-As a point of note, taking the 10-months repayment pause could see your repayments increase further or your loan term being extended even further after the period ends.
+It’s worth pointing out that, taking the 10-months repayment pause could see your repayments increase further or your loan term being extended after the period ends.

 You can use our repayment holiday calculator to calculate the interest payable due to this period of non-repayment.

 Refinancing your home loan after the repayment holiday to take advantage of lower interest rates and lower repayments is going to be a good option to a lot of homeowners.